zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-21.md

 - Load Balancer
 	- Can use TLS offloading or bridging
 	- Can use TLS pass-through with the help of Server Name Indication (SNI)
+		- SNI - ClientHello includes the hostname the client wants to communicate with

+# OAuth
+Users